 Burning of Agricultural Green Waste

-In accordance with Section 5(1) of the Waste Management (Prohibition of Waste Disposal by Burning) Regulations 2009, green waste i.e.uncontaminated wood, trees, tree trimmings, leaves, brush or other similar waste arising from agricultural practices, can be burned providing that it is done as a final measure after application of the waste hierarchy as follows:
+In accordance with Section 5(1) of the Waste Management (Prohibition of Waste Disposal by Burning) Regulations 2009 as amended, green waste i.e.uncontaminated wood, trees, tree trimmings, leaves, brush or other similar waste arising from agricultural practices, can be burned providing that it is done as a final measure after application of the waste hierarchy as follows:

 - Waste arisings are reduced in accordance with best agricultural practices

 - Waste is reused where practicable

 - Waste is recycled through shredding and used as a compost or wood chippings where practicable